electron/website/blog/tech-talk-wayland.md

 Wayland’s answer to these questions is essentially “no.” When you open a window on Wayland, the compositor — not the app developer — decides where it goes.
 Apps can't change their size, position, or focus without user input, and they can only interact with the rest of the desktop through optional [protocol extensions](https://wayland.app/protocols/) and [XDG portals](https://flatpak.github.io/xdg-desktop-portal/).

-These rules are understandable; no one likes it when misbehaving apps steal focus or draw halfway off the screen.
+These kinds of rules are understandable; no one likes it when misbehaving apps steal focus or draw halfway off the screen.
 But for a cross-platform framework like Electron, Wayland's design philosophy makes it harder for developers to achieve consistency.

 In practice, Electron apps have more restrictions on Wayland than they do on X11 and other platforms.
 Some widely used APIs, like [`win.setPosition(x, y)`](https://www.electronjs.org/docs/latest/api/base-window#winsetpositionx-y-animate), simply don't work on Wayland.

-Exact outcomes can vary by compositor.
-On KDE (KWin), for example, an app that tries to focus one of its windows with [`BrowserWindow.focus()`](https://www.electronjs.org/docs/latest/api/browser-window#winfocus) will flash its icon in the panel instead.
+Making this more complicated is that Wayland is not a single piece of software, but a protocol.
+Each desktop environment has its own Wayland compositor, and their implementations differ almost like browser engines.
+On GNOME (Mutter), for example, [`BrowserWindow.focus()`](https://www.electronjs.org/docs/latest/api/browser-window#winfocus) will silently fail, but on KDE Plasma (KWin), the app will flash its icon in the panel.
+Both of these are valid interpretations of [the spec](https://wayland.app/protocols/xdg-activation-v1).

 ![Screenshot of Slack flashing its app icon in the panel on KDE instead of receiving focus](/assets/img/blog/tech-talk-wayland/focus.png)

-On the other hand, some capabilities work better on Wayland, especially around colors, transparency, and hardware-accelerated rendering.
-APIs like [`win.setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) do not currently work on Linux, but they are now more feasible to support.
+On the other hand, some capabilities work better across the board on Wayland, especially around colors, transparency, and hardware-accelerated rendering.
+Other APIs like [`win.setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) do not currently work on Linux, but they are now more feasible to support.

 In some areas, Wayland gives developers more flexibility, but also more responsibility, than before.
 An example that directly affects end users is client-side decorations (CSD).